-Nature of Program: This program addresses the problems of childhood lead-based paint poisoning and promotes preventive measures to correct multiple safety and health hazards in the home environment.
-The program has several components:
+Nature of Program: This program addresses childhood lead-based paint poisoning and other childhood diseases associated with housing.
+It promotes preventive measures to correct multiple safety and health hazards in the home environment through several components:

-- General demonstration, outreach, and education authority related to lead hazard control and healthy homes issues. - 2.
-Authority to perform research and technical studies in cooperation with other federal agencies to establish standards for such matters as performance of detection methods and cleanups; to evaluate the effectiveness of methods and strategies for hazard evaluation and reduction; and to gain knowledge to improve the cost-effectiveness and efficacy of evaluation and control of lead-based paint and other health and safety hazards in the home. - Grants to state and local governments to evaluate and reduce lead-based paint hazards in privately owned low-income housing. - Operation Lead Elimination Action Program (LEAP) Grants to nonprofit and for-profit entities to leverage private sector resources to eliminate lead poisoning as a major public health threat to children. - Establishment of procedures to evaluate and reduce lead-based paint hazards in federally-owned housing and housing receiving federal assistance, including public housing. - Enforcement of lead-based paint and lead-based paint hazard disclosure requirements upon rental or sale of most housing built before 1978.
+- 1. General demonstration, outreach, and education authority related to lead hazard control and healthy homes issues. - 2.
+Authority to perform research and technical studies in cooperation with other federal agencies to establish standards for such matters as performance of detection methods and cleanups; to evaluate the effectiveness of methods and strategies for hazard evaluation and reduction; to gain knowledge to improve the cost-effectiveness and efficacy of evaluation and control of lead-based paint and other health and safety hazards in the home; and to help communities use this knowledge to reduce these hazards in their housing. - 3.
+Grants to state and local governments to evaluate and reduce lead-based paint hazards in privately owned low-income housing; and grants to state and local governments and private organizations to develop methods to assess and reduce additional housing-related hazards. - 4.
+Operation Lead Elimination Action Program (LEAP) Grants to nonprofit and for-profit entities to leverage private sector resources to eliminate lead poisoning as a major public health threat to children. - 5.
+Establishment of procedures to evaluate and reduce lead-based paint hazards in federally owned housing and housing receiving federal assistance, including public housing, and to assist HUD program offices in implementing these procedures in their housing assistance programs. - Enforcement of lead-based paint and lead-based paint hazard disclosure requirements upon rental or sale of most housing built before 1978.

-Applicant Eligibility: Depending on the grant program, state and local governments, Native American tribes, nonprofits, or for-profit entities.
+Applicant Eligibility: Depending on the grant program, state and local governments, Native American tribes, nonprofit or for-profit entities, and universities.

 Legal Authority: Lead-Based Paint Poisoning Prevention Act (42 U.S.C.
-4821 et 18eq.); Residential Lead-Based Paint Hazard Reduction Act of 1992 (title X of the Housing and Community Development Act of 1992; 42 U.S.C.
-4851 et seq.); 48ections 501 and 502 of the Housing and Urban Development Act of 1970 (12 IU.S.C.
-1701-z-1 and 2).
-Regulations are in 24 CFR part 35.
+4821 et seq.); Residential Lead-Based Paint Hazard Reduction Act of 1992 (Title X of the Housing and Community Development Act of 1992; 42 U.S.C.
+4851 et seq.); Sections 501 and 502 of the Housing and Urban Development Act of 1970 (12 U.S.C.
+1701z-1 and 1701z-2).
+Regulations are at 24 CFR part 35.

-Information Sources: Director of the Office of Healthy Homes and Lead Hazard Control, U.S. Department of Housing and Urban Development, Washington, DC 220410-3000.
+Information Sources: Director of the Office of Healthy Homes and Lead Hazard Control, U.S. Department of Housing and Urban Development, Washington, DC 20410-3000.
 On the Web: www.hud.gov/offices/lead/index.cfm